The Thomas Crown Affair poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping The Thomas Crown Affair against these established plot points, we can identify how John McTiernan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish The Thomas Crown Affair within the drama genre.

 John McTiernan's Structural Approach